ua-datalab/Geospatial_Workshops/README.md

 <img src="/images/gillan_headshot_2023.jpg" width=300>

 [Jeffrey Gillan Ph.D](https://www.gillanscience.com), is a research data scientist with Cyverse and has 15 years of experience in geospatial science.
-He has expertise in drone-based photogrammetry, LiDAR, and hyperspectral image analysis.
+His remote sensing expertise includes drone-based photogrammetry, LiDAR, and hyperspectral image analysis.

+Dr. Gillan is available for consulations and collaborations if you are looking to incorporate geospatial data science in your research or grant proposal.

 <br/>
 <br/>

-## Prerequisites
-We welcome students and professionals from any field of study across the university.
-A variety of skill levels are also welcome, though each lesson will assume the audience has limited experience on the topic.
-Basic knowledge of scripting languages (python/R), some prior geospatial experience, and familiarity with command line tools will be helpful.
-We will be doing gentle live coding during the sessions.
-Please bring you laptop computer if you plan on attending in-person.
-Specific software installations and login requirements will be posted for each lesson.

 ## Documentation